KirstenAli/RaCore/README.md

 ## 📚 Examples

-This guide demonstrates how to use the Ra framework for building REST APIs, including handling HTTP methods, file uploads, and serving static files.
+This guide shows you how to use the Ra framework to build REST APIs.
+It covers handling HTTP methods, uploading files, and serving static content.
 Let's dive in with examples based on a **Person** object.

 ---